Agent Permissions

 The Permissions tab

-- Open an agent’s chat
+- Open a shared agent’s chat

 - Click the settings icon (gear) to open Agent Settings